 allow all children to use the services.
 While the viewProviders

-limit it to children other than projected content.
+provides services to all its children other than projected content.

 This is useful when you develop libraries.